brilla-ai/brilla-ai/examples/riddle-prep-buddy-v2/README.md

 1. **Run the Server Notebook:**

-    - Make a copy of [this notebook](https://colab.research.google.com/drive/1-1s5k-mjOhEuuMJBDbd_ei5KRxrgOOKS?usp=sharing) in Google Colab
-    - Follow the instructions to start the server
-    - Copy the output `ngrok` URL.
+    Open the `[Release] Riddle Prep App Server.ipynb` file, preferably in Colab if you don't have a GPU on your, follow the instructions to start the server, and copy the `ngrok` URL.

 2. **Update `app.py`:**